 Guess what?
 Webinars are not lectures.
 While the majority of the communication does come from the presentation team, there is no reason your audience can’t communicate with you as well.

-Invite your audience to participate.
+Invite your attendees to participate.
 Even if your content is pre-recorded, adding interactions can give it a live feeling, and more importantly, keep their attention.

 There are a number of tools that can help you with this interaction.
-‘Ask a Question’ features can encourage attendees to submit questions for a Q&A session at the end of the main presentation.
-You can even turn your Q&A into a live chat, just make sure your attendees know about what tools you using at the beginning of the presentation, and encourage them throughout to utilise them.
+‘Ask a Question’ features encourage attendees to submit questions for a Q&A session at the end of the main presentation.
+You can even turn your Q&A into a live chat, just make sure your attendees know about what tools you use at the beginning of the presentation, and encourage them throughout to utilize them.

-Polls and surveys are also great tools for lead generation and marketing.
-They help you get to know and understand your viewers while gauging whether your content is understandable and conveying the right message.
+Polls and surveys are also effective tools for lead generation and marketing.
+They help you to understand your viewers, while gauging whether your content is understandable and conveying the right message.